 Every time you act in a professional capacity you make judgements based on your current knowledge, skills and expertise.
-Participating in Continuing Professional Development (CPD) shows you are committed to keeping up to date and maintaining the skills and knowledge necessary for the execution of your professional and technical duties.
+Participating in continuing professional development (CPD) shows you are committed to keeping up to date and maintaining the skills and knowledge necessary for the execution of your professional and technical duties.

 Our CPD scheme has been designed to provide a framework to formally recognise the ways in which you update and maintain your expertise.
-This formal recognition is important because there is increasing pressure for professionals within the workplace not only to achieve excellence but also to show evidence of their competence at all stages of their career.
+This formal recognition is important because there is increasing pressure for professionals within the workplace not only to achieve excellence but also to show evidence of their competence at all stages of their career and professional life.